 All first-year students, other than transfer or commuting students living with a parent/guardian, must live on campus during their first year.
 Students receiving a Leading Scholar Award, National Scholars Program Award, or Presidential Scholars Program Award are required to live on campus for their first two years.
 Many students choose to live on campus for more than one year.

 Once you've paid your enrollment deposit, you can submit your residence hall application when it becomes available on MyMichiganTech.
 You will request a residence hall during the application process.
 We recommend applying early for housing for the best chance at getting the hall you want.

 If you want to!
 Once you submit your residence hall application, you'll be invited to use Roommate Matching (beginning May 1).
 Request a roommate you know or search for the best match.
 You have until May 31 to enter your roommate choice, but it's best to match as early as possible.
 If you choose not to use this program, we'll assign you a roommate.
 Please note: Students enrolling for spring or summer semesters are not eligible for Roommate Matching.

 Each residence hall has its own study lounge, game room, kitchenettes, sauna, laundry facility, fitness room, reception desk, mail services, bike storage, lounges, and student and professional staff.

 We've made a whole list of what to bring (and what to leave at home).

-You're more than welcome to bring a vehicle to campus, but you might not need it.
+You're welcome to bring a vehicle to campus, but chances are you won't need it.
 If you can't get what you need on campus, we have a number of transportation options to get you around town—not to mention the rides you'll get from friends!
 If you do decide to bring a vehicle, you'll need to register it with Transportation Services and pay the fee to obtain your parking permit.
 Permits are also available for motorcycles, scooters, and snowmobiles.
 Please note that winter storage is not available on campus.

 Yes—gender inclusive housing options are available for all students.